mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

 ## GDTF

-### New Attribute LightDistribution
+### New Attribute Photometric

-We will add attribute `LightDistribution` to the Beam Geometry.
+We will add attribute `Photometric` to the Beam Geometry.
 This defines the default light distribution for the fixture.
-We will add attribute `LightDistribution` to the Reference Geometry.
+We will add attribute `Photometric` to the Reference Geometry.
 This overwrites the default light distribution for the linked Beam.
 Inside the `ChannelFunction` and the `SubChannelSet` we also will add this this attribute, so that the fixture can change the behavior depending on the current status of the fixture.
 This will also define a range.

-When the `LightDistribution` is an attribute of the `ChannelFunction` it applies to all Beams, while when it is in a child node  you can specify the beam it is for.
+When the `Photometric` is an attribute of the `ChannelFunction` it applies to all Beams, while when it is in a child node  you can specify the beam it is for.

 > **Note**
-> We are currently discussing how `LightDistribution` can be defined as child of a `ChannelFunction`
+> We are currently discussing how `Photometric` can be defined as child of a `ChannelFunction`

 The rules are the following:
-- When a Beam does not have `LightDistribution`, it will not be affected by any `LightDistribution` definition in the file (Allow LED rings to have no spectral data while the main light source have this and you still not need to use the `SubChannelSets`)
+- When a Beam does not have `Photometric`, it will not be affected by any `Photometric` definition in the file (Allow LED rings to have no spectral data while the main light source have this and you still not need to use the `SubChannelSets`)
-- Only one DMX Channel can have `LightDistribution` links inside their `ChannelFunction` or `SubChannelSet`.
+- Only one DMX Channel can have `Photometric` links inside their `ChannelFunction` or `SubChannelSet`.

 Example Simple Fixture: